saif11001/ShopWay/README.md

 # ShoWay

-ShoWay is a full-stack **E-commerce application** built with **Node.js, Express, and MongoDB**, providing a simple yet powerful shopping experience with authentication, product management, and cart features.
+ShoWay is a full-stack **E-commerce application** built with **Node.js, Express, and Sql**, providing a simple yet powerful shopping experience with authentication, product management, and cart features.

 ---